-The Hedgerow Regulations came into force in 1997 under section 97 of the Environment Act.
-The regulations allow the Planning Authority to protect 'important' countryside hedgerows by controlling their removal through a system of notification.
-Please note that hedgerows within a garden or forming a garden boundary are not covered by this legislation.
+The Hedgerows Regulations 1997 came into force under Section 97 of the Environment Act 1995.
+The regulations allow the planning authority to protect 'important' countryside hedgerows by controlling their removal through a system of notification.
+Hedgerows within a garden or forming a garden boundary are not covered by this legislation.

 Hedgerows which are on or bordering: